 Photo: Bengt Olofsson

 Sari Ponzer has been involved in the reform of both the undergraduate medical programme and the nursing programme at Karolinska Institutet.
-She has led a number of pedagogical projects and has worked as lecturer, supervisor and course director within undergraduate medical education.
-She has held various leading posts at Karolinska Institutet, among them head of school and dean of education.
+She has led several pedagogical projects and has worked as a lecturer, supervisor, and course director within undergraduate medical education.
+She has held various leading posts at Karolinska Institutet, among them Dean of Education.
+Her current research focuses on orthopaedics and medical education.

-Sari Ponzer obtained her nursing degree in Helsinki in 1978, completed her undergraduate medical education in 1986, and was appointed professor of orthopaedic surgery at Karolinska Institutet in 2007.
+Sari Ponzer obtained her nursing degree in Helsinki in 1978, her medical degree in 1986 at Karolinska Institutet, and was appointed professor of orthopaedic surgery at Karolinska Institutet in 2007.
 Born in 1956.

 Oddrun Samdal, professor at the University of Bergen, Norway